ebzzry/ebzzry.github.io/en/fkd/quotes.md

   to misunderstand it.<br>―Alan Kay

 - Keeping great talent really can mean the difference between a business succeeding or failing.<br>―Brigette Hyacinth

+- If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
+Instead, teach them to yearn for the vast and endless sea.<br>―Antoine de Saint-Exupéry

 _The banner image used at the top is from [wallhaven](https://alpha.wallhaven.cc/wallpaper/77816)._